adalbertoteixeira/sales_app/README.md

 ### Using releases

-Go to the release pages and download the latest version for your operating system.
+Go to the [release pages](https://github.com/adalbertoteixeira/sales_app/releases) and download the latest version for your operating system.
+For now only macOS and Linux available.

 Extract the file and run: